kubemod/kubemod-docs/understanding-modrules/the-anatomy-of-a-modrule/match-section.md

 Section `match` of a `ModRule` is an array of individual criteria items.

-When a new object is deployed to Kubernetes, KubeMod intercepts the operation and attempts to match the object's definition against all `ModRules` deployed to the namespace where the object is being deployed.
+When a new object is deployed to Kubernetes, or an existing one is updated, KubeMod intercepts the operation and attempts to match the object's definition against all `ModRules` deployed to the namespace where the object is being deployed.

 A `ModRule` is considered to have a match with the Kubernetes object definition when all criteria items in its `match` section yield a positive match.